polymerdao/developer-hub/docs/background/polymer.md

 ### Open Client Marketplace

-The [IBC clients design is flexible](../concepts/ibc/ibc-clients.md) enough to represent arbitrary verification logic.
+The [IBC client design is flexible](../concepts/ibc/ibc-clients.md) enough to represent arbitrary verification logic.
 They are not restricted to verifying the consensus of a chain.
 In fact, **many interoperability protocols today could easily be represented as an [IBC solo machine client](https://medium.com/the-interchain-foundation/ibc-beyond-light-clients-solo-machine-5af93618ef63)** which can support one or more private keys.
 The IBC network itself is essentially client agnostic and allows client builders to compete with one another for business.

 ## 3. Polymer: the Interoperability Hub

 Polymer could be described as an _application-specific rollup_ or _app rollup_.
-This is a concept borrowed from early adopters like the Cosmos or Polkadot that implies a chain (or rollup) offers no general-purpose platform for developers to build applications on, but rather offers a specialised service, thus application specific.
+This is a concept borrowed from early adopters like the Cosmos or Polkadot that implies a chain (or rollup) offers no general-purpose platform for developers to build applications on, but rather offers a specialized service, thus application specific.

 Ethereum itself has opted for protocol minimalism at the L1 level.
-This is a similar approach to the Cosmos Hub which whose major function (this philosophy is called _hub minimalism_) is to provide security, where functionality is implemented by chains that are secured by the L1 (Cosmos Hub) through [interchain security (ICS)](https://interchainsecurity.dev/).
+This is a similar approach to the Cosmos Hub whose major function (this philosophy is called _hub minimalism_) is to provide security, where functionality is implemented by chains that are secured by the L1 (Cosmos Hub) through [interchain security (ICS)](https://interchainsecurity.dev/).
 For example, Ethereum is leaning on L2s for scalability and sharding whereas the Cosmos Hub is leaning on ICS chains for a smart contract chain ([Neutron](https://neutron.org/)) and liquid staking ([Stride](https://www.stride.zone/)) etc.

 Polymer is being built as an L2 on Ethereum’s dedicated to one application, interoperability.
 In a sense, Polymer enshrines IBC interoperability into the Ethereum ecosystem. **Polymer provides native IBC interoperability with Ethereum security**.